 Applying for Jobs in Qatar

 You can apply for jobs year-round, but it’s best to land your job in time for the new school term.
 The Qatari school year starts in September.
-As the process takes a few months, we’d recommend starting during spring (April/May) to be in with the best chance.
+As the process takes a few months, I’d recommend starting during spring (April/May) to be in with the best chance.

 To start with, ensure your CV is up-to-date.
 Besides your basic contact information, you should highlight details of the following: